PlayPro/CoreProtect/docs/index.md

 ## Getting Started

-These documents are still a work in progress.
-Please be sure to visit the following links for more information.
+Please visit one of the following links for more information.

 [**CoreProtect Commands**](/commands/)
 A list of all commands that can be used within CoreProtect.